Seven Best Practices for Wrapping Up a Contract Management Lifecycle

 Use the takeaways from your meetings with members of your team, contractors, and clients to update project cost data used for future cost estimating.
 This will help your lead estimator to work with the latest numbers and be able to develop estimates that are more closely aligned to what is delivered by your enterprise.
 Also, review these six tips for making project estimates more accurate.

-The last 10% of the contract lifecycle is just as important as the first 10%.
-Having a planned approach to wrap up the contract lifecycle of each one of your projects allows you to continuously improve contract processes and implement necessary changes.
+The last 10% of the contract management lifecycle is just as important as the first 10%.
+Having a planned approach to wrap up the contract management lifecycle of each one of your projects allows you to continuously improve contract processes and implement necessary changes.